Aston

-Aston is an area of inner Birmingham, England.
-Located immediately to the north-east of Central Birmingham, Aston constitutes a ward within the metropolitan authority.
+Aston is an area of inner Birmingham, in the metropolitan West Midlands of England, and historically within Warwickshire.
+Located immediately to the north-west of Central Birmingham, Aston constitutes a ward within the metropolitan authority.
+Prior to 1911, it was an independent parish, separate to Birmingham, known as Aston-juxta-Birmingham.
 It is approximately 1.5 miles from Birmingham City Centre.

 History

 Aston was first mentioned in the Domesday Book in 1086 as "Estone", having a mill, a priest and therefore probably a church, woodland and ploughland.
 The Church of Saints Peter and Paul was built in medieval times to replace an earlier church.
-The body of the church was rebuilt by J. A. Chatwin during the period 1879 to 1890; the 15th century tower and spire, which was partly rebuilt in 1776, being the only survivors of the medieval building.
+The body of the church was rebuilt by J. A. Chatwin during the period 1879 to 1890; the 15th-century tower and spire, which was partly rebuilt in 1776, being the only survivors of the medieval building.

 The ancient parish of Aston (known as Aston juxta Birmingham) was large.
 It was separated from the parish of Birmingham by AB Row, which currently exists in the Eastside of the city at just 50 yards in length.
 Aston, as Aston Manor, was governed by a Local Board from 1869 and was created as an Urban District Council in 1903 before being absorbed in the expansion of the County Borough of Birmingham in 1911, and a further part, Saltley was added in 1911.

+In 1911 the civil parish had a population of 219,082.
+On 1 April 1912 the parish was abolished and merged with Birmingham.
 Old buildings which became popular within Aston included the Aston Hippodrome and the Bartons Arms public house.
 Gospel Hall on Park Lane was opened in 1892 and demolished in the 1970s to be rebuilt at the top of Park Lane in 1979.
 The original hall had a seating capacity of 73.
 Another meeting place was the Ellen Knox Memorial Hall which was next door to the Midland Vinegar Brewery.
 The brewery was owned by the Midland Brewery Company was built around 1877.
 It was located on Upper Thomas Street.
 The brewery was a three-storey brick building with rounded corners, semi-circular windows and a slated roof.
 Other industry that was located in Aston include the Premier Motor Works which produced cars during the early 20th century.
 The works were situated at the junction of Aston Road and Dartmouth Street.
 On Miller Street was a tramcar depot which had a storage capacity of 104 tramcars.
 It opened in 1904 latterly being operated by the City of Birmingham Tramways Company Ltd on behalf of the Urban District Council before formally passing to Birmingham Corporation Tramways on 1 January 1912.